phil-opp/blog_os/_posts/2015-08-25-entering-longmode.md

     ; print `OK` to screen
     ...
 ```
 We use `stack_top` because the stack grows downwards: A `push eax` subtracts 4 from `esp` and does a `mov [esp], eax` afterwards (`eax` is a general purpose register).

 Now we have a valid stack pointer and are able to call functions.
 The following test functions are just here for completeness and I won't explain details.
 Basically they all work the same: They will test a feature and jump to `error` if it's not available.

 [ASCII]: https://en.wikipedia.org/wiki/ASCII
 [VGA text buffer]: https://en.wikipedia.org/wiki/VGA-compatible_text_mode
+[future post]: #TODO
 [stack pointer]: http://stackoverflow.com/a/1464052/866447
 [.bss]: https://en.wikipedia.org/wiki/.bss

 ### Multiboot test
 We rely on some Multiboot features in the next posts.
-So let's make sure the kernel was really loaded by a Multiboot compliant bootloader: according to the [specification] \(PDF), the `eax` register must contain the magic value `0x36d76289` after loading.
-Let's add a simple function that verifies that:
+To make sure the kernel was really loaded by a Multiboot compliant bootloader, we can check the `eax` register.
+According to the [Multiboot specification] \(PDF), the bootloader must write the magic value `0x36d76289` to it before loading a kernel.
+To verify that we can add a simple function:

 ```nasm
 test_multiboot: